Pylons/pyramid/docs/narr/security.rst

        """ Add blog entry code goes here """ pass

-If a security policy is in place when this view is found during normal application operations, the user will need to possess the ``add`` permission against the context to be able to invoke the ``blog_entry_add_view`` view.
+If an authorization policy is in place when this view is found during normal application operations, the user will need to possess the ``add`` permission against the context to be able to invoke the ``blog_entry_add_view`` view.

 Permission names are just strings.
 They hold no special significance